 The proposal now sits in Dublin Castle waiting for review.
 While the initial idea may be for the players to steal the document, this will not enough.
 If the players steal the document, the Actons will simply send another under greater guard.
 As the players discover the depth of the threat, they will realize that they have only one option.
-They must intercept the proposal and provide a new copy for the Lord Deputy and the Privy Council to approve.
-Preferably one that will keep the Actons far away from the players’ lands.
+They must intercept the proposal and provide a new copy for the Lord Deputy and the Privy Council to approve, preferably one that will keep the Actons far away from the players’ lands.

 Hook: From Land-rich to Lack-land